Barnett K. Thoroughgood: Early life and education

 Thoroughgood was born November 7, 1949, in Princess Anne County in Virginia Beach, Virginia, to COGIC pastor, Elder John Thomas Thoroughgood and Mildred B. Cooper Thoroughgood.

 Thoroughgood received his formal primary and secondary education through the Princess Anne County and Virginia Beach Public School System.
 He graduated from Union Kempsville High School in 1967.
 He attended Princess Anne Business College, 1968 - 1969 studying Standard Accounting and Business Management.
 He received a certificate of completion in Pastoral Counseling and Clinical Psychology from the Boston University, School of Theology, 1973–74; an Honorary Doctor of Divinity Degree from Trinity Hall College and Seminary, Springfield, Illinois, 1974; Certificate of Completion in Urban Ministries, CAUSA International Seminary, Atlanta, Georgia, 1985; Certificate of Completion in American, Israel, the Middle East's Relations and Continued Studies in Comparative Religion, Jerusalem Institute and Ben Goreum University, Israel and Project Interchange an Institute of the American Jewish Committee, Washington, D. C.; Norfolk Seminary and College, Norfolk, Virginia, Bachelor of Arts, 1995; and an Honorary Doctor of Ministry and a Masters of Divinity in 2000.

 Thoroughgood married Virginia Beach native, Ernestine Coston in 1975.
-They had two sons, Emmanuel, and Jonathan, and one daughter, Mekia Bonita.
+They had two sons, Emmanuel, and Jonathan, Bertram and one daughter, Mekia Bonita.